protesilaos/my-website/_interpretations/2022-07-09-papakonstantinou-kabardina.md

 intellectuality and sophistication; appearances to tolerance and open-mindedness; appearances about lofty values and ethical standards.
 Every society, every establishment, thinks of itself as great and righteous.
-Americans bring democracy to parts of the world.
+Americans bring "democracy" to parts of the world.
 Europeans safeguard "European values".
 Russians engage in "special operations" for the de-nazification of countries...
 Everyone is righteous.

 The white trench coat will have none of that humbuggery.
 It shatters all forms of hypocrisy that stand in its path.
 Power, however, does not